softwaresaved/international-survey/analysis/introduction.md

 **South Africa**|24% no testing|1 (78%)|Yes (11%)

-And lastly, a short overview of the three top languages per countries.
-As we can see, there is some differences but Python is clearly the dominant language among RSEs.
+Lastly, a short overview of the three top languages per countries is presented here.
+As we can see, there are some differences but Python is clearly the dominant language among RSEs.

 ||||